4 not-very-subtle signs that you are consuming too much or too frequently of sugar

 Here are 4 not-very-subtle signs that you are eating too much or too frequently of sugar/carbs:

-Your midsection had thickened: This is actually a very reliable red flag.
+3. Your midsection had thickened: This is actually a very reliable red flag.
 Research had shown that sugar is greatly associated with belly fats.
-Excess sugar gets stored as fats specifically in the belly (where your liver is) by the hormone insulin before it goes to the rest of- everywhere else.
-Insulin does not only help the body store fats for general survival, it also prevents the body from losing weight.
+Excess sugar gets stored as fats specifically in the belly (where your liver resides) by the hormone insulin before it goes to the rest of- everywhere else.
+Insulin does not only help the body store fats for general survival, it also prevents the body from burning fats aka losing weight.
 So, if you’re finding your midsection to be mushy and you’re starting to favor clothing that covers your tummy region- it’s really time to drop some of those cookies, breads, cakes, bagel, waffle, chocolate and donuts.
-While yes- stress is also a big contributor towards belly fats (through the same hormone insulin)- it’s easier to deal with the sugar first than your mother.
-I mean your boss, right?
+While yes- stress is also a big contributor towards belly fats (through the same hormone insulin)- it’s easier to deal with the sugar than your boss.
+At least, sugar is measurable.

 Of course, how much sugar you want to avoid from your diet depends on your health goals.

-I personally do not think it is possible to avoid sugar entirely (life would really suck..hahaha), but it’s a good reset for the body even if you do not have a 6-packs-desire!
+I personally do not think it is possible to avoid sugar entirely (life would really suck..), but it’s a good reset for the body even if you do not have a 6-packs-goal!

 Disclaimer: I am not a nutritionist.
 This information is based on my own research and personal experiences.